 Taking Too Much Edible

-One of the risks of adult recreational cannabis use is that people will take the recommended dose, wait for about an hour, feel no effects, and stack doses afterward.
-Then, they have a significant amount in their system before they know it, with potentially serious consequences.
+One of the risks associated with the recreational usage of edibles is that people take the recommended dose, wait for about an hour, feel no effects, and stack doses afterward.
+Then, they have a significant amount in their system which can potentially cause serious side effects.

-While eating too many edibles won't harm your health, you can avoid negative or unpleasant consequences by determining the product's dosage and the ideal dose of edibles for you before eating.
+Of course, eating too many edibles won't harm your overall health.
+However, you can easily avoid negative consequences by determining your tolerance level and optimal dosage before eating.